First glimpse at Canada disaster site shows scale of devastation

-The epicenter of the blast, the "red zone" of 1.4 square kilometers, or about half a square mile, is still considered too dangerous for all but investigators and emergency workers.
+The epicentre of the blast, the "red zone" of 1.4 square kilometres, or about half a square mile, is still considered too dangerous for all but investigators and emergency workers.

 But even from just outside that central core, the scale of the destruction is clear, with burned-down buildings, mountains of rail-related debris and charred, black, leafless trees.

-The crash happened early in the morning of July 6, when a runaway train hauling 72 tanker cars of crude oil smashed into the town's center, derailed and exploded into vast fireballs.
+The crash happened early in the morning of July 6, when a runaway train hauling 72 tanker cars of crude oil smashed into the town's centre, derailed and exploded into vast fireballs.

 Some 37 bodies have so far been recovered and there is no hope that any of those still missing will be found alive after the disaster, which highlighted the risks of moving oil by rail, an increasingly popular option for energy producers that are unable to find space on crowded pipelines to refineries.